HarshGoyal2702/GestureDetection/README.md

 1. The app initializes the **HandPose Model** using TensorFlow.js.
 2. It accesses the webcam feed and processes each frame.
 3. The model detects the **hand landmarks** and sends them to **Fingerpose** for gesture recognition.
-4. If the detected gesture matches **1, 2, 3, 4, or 5**, the corresponding number image is displayed on the screen.
+4. If the detected gesture matches **1, 2, 3, 4, or 5**, the corresponding number image is displayed on the camera.
+5. Users can **switch the camera** between front and back.
+If a back camera is not available, a message will be displayed.

 ## Project Structure
 ```bash